 Vala grinned and looked at the ceiling.
 "Taylor?" she asked sweetly.
 "Would you turn the lights back on please?"

-She'd prefer to believe that over being Mastered.
+She'd prefer to believe her new theory over the one where she was being Mastered.

-Taylor searched herself for a way to do that.
-It was a set of simple switches in her mind she'd flipped on instinct in her panic.
+So, hesitantly, Taylor searched herself for a way to follow… Vala's request.
+After a few moments she found it.
+The control panel for… herself, was a set of simple switches in her mind she'd flipped on instinct in her panic.
 She hesitated, closed her eyes, and flipped them back on.

 "There, see?"
 Vala presented smugly.
 "I told you.
 I was right!"

-"Vala a little girl cannot be a starship!"
+"Vala, a girl cannot be a starship!"
 Sam lamented, sighing.

 Vala stepped closer to the sensor screen and pointed.
 "Well then you tell me, Sam, how the outside of the Odyssey shows a Tau'ri school?"

-The three of them stared dumbfounded at her for several seconds.
+The three of them stared at her for several seconds, dumbfounded.